flutter/engine/impeller/docs/standalone_gles.md

     );
 ```

-## Setup the Swap Callback
+## Set the the Swap Callback

 The swap callback will get invoked when the renderer presents the surface.
 Remember in our list of things to do, we need to first tell the reactor worker to flush all pending OpenGL operations and then present the surface.
-Setup the swap callback appropriately.
+Set the swap callback appropriately.

 ```c++
 SurfaceGLES::SwapCallback swap_callback =